MISP/misp-dashboard/README.md

 # misp-dashboard

 A dashboard showing live data and statistics from the ZMQ feeds of one or more [MISP](https://www.misp-project.org/) instances.
 The dashboard can be used as a real-time situational awareness tool to gather threat intelligence information.
-The misp-dashboard includes a gamification tool to show the contributions of each organisations and how they are ranked over time.
-The dashboard can be used for
+The misp-dashboard includes a [gamification](https://en.wikipedia.org/wiki/Gamification#Criticism) tool to show the contributions of each organisation and how they are ranked over time.
-SOC (Security Operation Center), security team or during cyber exercise to keep track of what's going on your various MISP instances.
+The dashboard can be used for SOCs (Security Operation Centers), security teams or during cyber exercises to keep track of what is being processed on your various MISP instances.

 # Features

 ## Live Dashboard

-- Possibility to subscribe to multiple ZMQ feeds
+- Possibility to subscribe to multiple ZMQ feeds from different MISP instances
-- Shows direct contribution made by organisations
+- Shows immediate contributions made by organisations
-- Shows live resolvable posted locations
+- Displays live resolvable posted geo-locations

 ![Dashboard live](./screenshots/dashboard-live.png)

 ## Geolocalisation Dashboard

-- Provides historical geolocalised information to support security teams, CSIRTs or SOC finding threats in their constituency
+- Provides historical geolocalised information to support security teams, CSIRTs or SOCs in finding threats within their constituency
 - Possibility to get geospatial information from specific regions

 ![Dashbaord geo](./screenshots/dashboard-geo.png)